Select High-Flow Self-Leveling Underlayments to Create Super Smooth Surfaces

 All SLUs should be protected from direct air movement (drafts) during the initial curing process as they may cure prematurely which leads to cracking.

 Generally, most underlayments are not considered final wear layer surfaces.
 During the final curing process (2-24 hours), they should be protected from excessive construction.
 Traffic without protection can lead to gouging, cracking, and disbonding.
-Allow the SLU to cure completely to prevent any unnecessary surface damage, prior to the tile installation.
+Allow the SLU to cure completely to prevent any unnecessary surface damage, prior to the installation.

 TEC® and Level Set® are registered trademarks of H.B.
 Fuller Construction Products Inc. Gypcrete® is a registered trademark of Maxxon Corporation.